 1. Process Building

-Whether you’re a new owner of a group practice or have maintained your business for many years now, there’s always room to build upon your processes.
-There are many processes that occur at group practices: intakes, billing and invoicing, documentation, and hiring (just to name a few!).
+Whether you’re a new owner of a group practice or have maintained your business for many years now, there’s always room to build upon systems and structures.
+There are many processes that occur at group practices, including intakes, billing and invoicing, documentation, and hiring.
 By reflecting on what’s working well for your team, you will be able to pinpoint the strengths of your business.
 Taking these strengths the extra mile means increasing efficiency, decreasing clinical burnout, and hopefully making more money too!

 - What is this process for?
 Do we absolutely need this process?
 If the process is mandatory, are there parts of it that we can adjust or get rid of?